 Seville; one of the region’s most alluring cities, it’s no secret why the capital of Andalucía makes a perfect city break.
 This compact size of this city, known for its glorious sunshine (it’s the hottest city in Europe!), stunning architecture and picturesque cobbled streets, means you’ll be able to see the best of Seville in 3 days.

-This Seville itinerary covers everything you’ll need to know, including what to do in Seville, where to stay and how to get around.
-Not only this, but I’ve also included a ton of handy time and money-saving tips for some of the best Seville attractions.
+This Seville 3 days itinerary covers everything you’ll need to know, including what to see in Seville, where to stay and how to get around.
+Not only this, but because this is my hometown, I’ve also included a ton of handy time and money-saving tips and insider know-how for some of the best attractions in Seville.

-So, whether you’re planning just a weekend in Seville, a city break or a longer trip to the region of Andalucía, this guide is a great place to start.
+So, whether you’re planning a girl’s weekend in Seville, a romantic city break or travelling solo on a long trip around the region of Andalucía, this guide is a great place to start.

-A quick guide to Seville in 3 days
+Seville in 3 days – At a Glance

 - Real Alcázar